JenMagruder/aws-serverless-job-alerts/README.md

 # AWS Serverless Job Alert System

-I built this to eliminate the time I was spending manually searching job boards every day.
-This system automates the entire process using AWS serverless services so I can focus on applying instead of searching.
+Automated job search system that finds jobs, filters by your criteria, and emails you daily.

 ## What It Does

-Searches job boards daily, filters results by location and keywords, blocks duplicates, and emails you only the jobs that actually match your criteria.
+Searches job boards daily, filters results by location and keywords, blocks duplicates, and emails you only relevant positions.

 ## Architecture